-Human activity is increasing the amount of carbon dioxide and other greenhouse gases in the atmosphere.
+Many things we do increase the amount of carbon dioxide and other greenhouse gases in the earth's atmosphere.
 These gases trap the sun’s heat and warm the planet.
-We can already see the impact of this warming, from more extreme weather, to melting of polar ice, to flooding and to crops failing.
+We can already see the impact of this warming, from more extreme weather to the melting of polar ice, to flooding and crops failing.

 We generate greenhouse gases from all sorts of activities.
-Burning fossil fuels, which provide electricity and heat and power transport, emits greenhouse gases - so does the production of steel, concrete, plastic and other products that we use everyday.
-What we eat also impacts the amount of carbon dioxide in the atmosphere.
+Burning fossil fuels, such as coal, oil and gas, creates greenhouse gases.
+This creates energy that provides electricity, heat and power.
+Greenhouse gases are also created during the production of steel, concrete, plastic and other products that we use every day.
+What we eat also affects the amount of carbon dioxide in the atmosphere.

 Climate change is happening now.
-Unless we take urgent action there will be irreversible damage.
+If we don't take urgent action, there will be irreversible damage.